Odion100/TasksJS/README.md

    }
 })
 ```
 In the *ServerModule* constructor function above the ` this ` value is the initial instance of the *ServerModule* object.
 Every method added to the ` this ` value will be accessible when the object is loaded by a *TasksJS Client*.
-Notice that the method we created ```Orders.find(start_date, end_date, cb)``` is expecting  3 parameters including a callback function as its last argument.
+Notice that the method we created, ```Orders.find = function(start_date, end_date, cb)...```, has  3 parameters including a callback function as its last argument.
 By defualt all *ServerModule* methods will recieve a callback function as its last argument.
 Use the first argument of the callback function to respond with an error, and the second argument to send a success response.
 Note: *ServerModules* can be configured to use synchronous return values instead of asynchronoud callbacks.

 ## Service.startService(options)